bjornedstrom/python-signify/README.md

 [Signify](http://www.tedunangst.com/flak/post/signify) was originally written for OpenBSD to sign files and packages.
 This projects contains some code for working with signify keys/signatures from Python.

 Specifically this project contains two modules: one that uses the `subprocess` module and one that simply re-implements Signify functionality directly.
+There is also a driver program using the library: `signi.py`, which is similar to the normal signify program.

 ## Module 1: "Pure" Python version